Biodiversity guidance for private land

 National Priority 1 is to protect indigenous vegetation associated with land environments, (defined by Land Environments of New Zealand at Level lV), that have 20 percent or less remaining in indigenous cover

-National Priority 1 – Regional and District/City council maps
+National Priority 1 – national map.

 The New Zealand threat classification system is revised on a regular basis.